ge-flight-analytics/EmsApi.Client/csharp/README.md

 	* Specflow extension, if you are writing or running tests.

 # Build the repository
-* Either open *EmsApi.sln* and build the whole solution, or run the `.\build.ps1` file.
+* Either open `EmsApi.sln` and build the whole solution, or run the `.\build.ps1` file.

 ## Try out the examples
 * Clone the repository.
-* Open *EmsApi.Example.sln* in the Examples directory.
+* Open `EmsApi.Example.sln` in the Examples directory.
 * Rebuild the solution.
 * Right click one of the examples in the Solution Explorer and select "Set as StartUp Project".
 Use the Debug > Start Debugging menu item to run the example.

 ## Start a new example project
-* Add a new project in the *EmsApi.Example* solution.
+* Add a new project in the `EmsApi.Example.sln` solution.
 Choose your desired flavor of .NET and add the project to the Examples directory.
 * In the Solution Explorer, right click the References entry under the project and choose Add Reference...
 * Select Browse, select `bin\EmsApi.Client.dll`
 	* Make sure the checkbox next to the file is checked in visual studio, and press OK.